China is a huge country, so when you want to go bike touring in China where do you go?

 Don’t let all this talk of mountains and rustic accommodation deter you.
 Sure, it is a challenging ride, but if you have time to prepare for the trip, you will find it achievable.
 The gradients on the long climbs are not exceedingly steep, as these roads were built when vehicles had far less powerful engines than they do now.
 You’ll just find a rhythm and spin along most of the time, only every now and then needing to put your head down for that final grind it up an accent.
 There will be lots of times when the stunning views and the locals will distract you so much that you won’t even have time to think about your burning muscles.

-Bike China?
+Bike touring in China?
 Bike Yunnan!